marcguery/varif/README.md

 The combination of VAFs are used to classify variants that are:

-- Differentially distributed among samples:
+- Differentially distributed between positive and negative control samples:
-  At least one VAF of the samples is below or equal to maxRAF and at least one VAF is above or equal to minAAF.
+  At least one VAF of the **negative** control samples is below or equal to maxRAF (true reference) and at least one VAF of the **positive** control samples is above or equal to minAAF (true variant).
+  The rule applies symmetrically, when at least one VAF of the **positive** control samples is a true reference and at least one VAF of the **negative** control samples is a true variant.
 - Fixed in the population:
-  All VAFs of the samples are above or equal to minAAF.
+  All VAFs of the samples are above or equal to minAAF or below or equal to maxRAF.
+Either the option `--all-variants` or `--fixed` will show these variants.
 - Not differentially distributed among samples, for all other cases.
+Only the option `--all-variants` will show these variants.

 ## Specific regions